 How do I know what websites I can trust?

-Knowing what content to trust on a web page can be a difficult task since anyone regardless of his or her age or knowledge is capable of creating a web page or making a post on a forum.
-However, following the steps below, can help give you a better understand and the security of knowing what to trust.
+Knowing what content to trust on the Internet can be difficult since anyone can create a web page or make a forum post.
+However, following the steps below help give you a better understanding and the security of knowing what to trust.

 Spelling and grammar

-A web page or forum posting that contains multiple spelling or grammar errors is more likely to be written by someone who is young, not concerned about the quality, or is uneducated.
+A web page with spelling or grammar errors is more likely to be written by someone not concerned about the quality or is uneducated.

-If what you are reading contains lots of spelling or grammar errors take caution when following their advice.
+If what you're reading contains lots of spelling or grammar errors, take caution when following their advice.

-A website designed for a specific topic is more likely to contain good and correct information than one that has not.
-For example, a site such as Computer Hope that is dedicated to computer help and support has better information than a site that also has cooking and shopping information.
+A website designed for a specific topic is more likely to contain good and correct information than one that is not.
+For example, a site like Computer Hope has more support for computers than a site with cooking and shopping information.

 Forum, bulletin board, and chat